This Simple Yoga Pose Can Instantly Make You Feel More Calm & Grounded

 Suffice it to say, there are some overwhelmingly stress-inducing events happening in the world right now.
 And because of that, many people are seeking moments of peace wherever they can — which can be difficult when you're still social distancing.
 Though you may not be able to travel, be in close proximity with friends and family, or blow off some steam at your go-to fitness studio, there are other effective ways to soothe those anxious feelings from home, including a few yoga poses for relaxation that you don't have to be a yogi to try.

 While yoga is a physical practice, it is also historically a spiritual and emotional one — and its benefits for your mental health are widely recognized.
 Due to its meditative aspects, many people practice yoga to de-stress as much as they to do strengthen and stretch their body.
-That said, if you're previously not given yoga a try because you're uncertain if you have the flexibility, strength, or balance for some more advanced poses, it's helpful to know that you don't have to be an expert to reap some of the stress-relieving benefits.
+That said, if you've previously not given yoga a try because you're uncertain about your flexibility, strength, or balance, it's helpful to know that you don't have to be an expert to reap some of the stress-relieving benefits.

-And much like mediation, one of the best things about practicing yoga is that you can do it from home, so it's both simple and accessible to just about everyone.
+And, much like meditation, one of the best things about practicing yoga is that you can do it from home (or anywhere for that matter), so it's both simple and accessible to just about everyone.
 Ready to give it a try?
 Ahead, find six instantly calming and grounding, beginner-friendly poses as recommended by Ava Johanna, a yoga teacher, breath and meditation coach, and host of The Alchemized Life podcast.
 When combined with Ujjayi Pranayama breathing — long, deep toning breaths through the nose — they can help you unplug from daily stressors and reconnect with yourself in a whole new way.

 Yoga Pose For Relaxation: Reclined Bound Angle Pose

-Supta Baddha Konasana, or Reclined Bound Angle pose requires you to lay on your back, soles of the feet touching, knees bent and dropped to either side, creating a diamond shape. "[This] is a restorative posture that opens the hips and the hearts," says Johanna.
+Supta Baddha Konasana, or Reclined Bound Angle pose requires you to lay on your back, soles of the feet touching, knees bent and dropped to either side, creating a diamond shape. "[This] is a restorative posture that opens the hips and the hearts," says Johanna to The Zoe Report.
 "By placing a palm on the heart and the belly, you will feel your breath begin to slow down and can deepen the inhale to originate in the lower abdomen.
 In doing so, the parasympathetic nervous system will activate bringing the brain and body back into a state of rest."

 Yoga Pose For Relaxation: Mountain Pose